fabiomsr/Strawberry-Processor/README.md

 ### Processor Composition

-Due to processor are async/await friendly you can use others processor when you are procesing you document, as shown in the example below:
+Due to processors are async/await friendly you can use others processor when you are processing your document, as shown in the example below:

 ~~~json
     {